 Promote Universal Design for all parties.

-Facilitate access to information and knowledge for persons with disabilities and people in remote areas by providing accessible services and tools.
-The urgency of ICTs in education for persons with disabilities in order to provide new and innovative solutions for persons with disabilities to access information and knowledge.
+Facilitate access to information and knowledge for persons with impairments and people in remote areas by providing accessible services and tools.
+The urgency of ICTs in education for persons with impairments in order to provide new and innovative solutions for persons with impairments to access information and knowledge.

-Promote the integration of persons with disabilities to the ICT ecosystem.
+Promote the integration of persons with impairments and the aged to the ICT ecosystem.

 Provide access to multilingual information and knowledge

-Focus on content development on the web to serve various nations in using different languages, including those which are lesser-used.
+Focus on content development on the web to serve various nations in using different languages, including those which are lesser-used or non-verbal such as sign language

 Promote and share multilingual user-generated content in all local relevant languages.